emcdona1/crnn_models_single_gpu/hyperparameter_tuner/README.md

     * Specify at least one machine (n1-standard-4 is plenty for IAM dataset).
     * Recommended to select an accelerator (GPU).
 (Training on a Tesla-V100 GPU for 60 trials, 3 parallel, 15 epochs each, took ~30 hours and cost ~$250.)
 6. Click Start Training.

+OPTION TWO: Use the notebook `in-workbench-tuner.ipynb` to start the hyperparameter tuning job.

+- Confirm all parameters and specs before executing each cell.